ggarra13/mrv2/README.md

 runmeq.sh -t po
 ```

-If there's no .po file for that language yet, gettext's msginit will be run
+If there's no .po file for that language yet, gettext's msginit command
-for you.
-You may be asked for your email address as part of the process.
+will be run for you.
+You may be asked for your email address as part of
+the process.

 Go to mrv2/po/{lang}.po where lang is the language you added.

 and edit the text.
+Note that you should use an editor that can write in
+Unicode (UTF-8) to write non-Occidental languages.

-You need to edit "msgstr" strings and leave "msgid"
+You need to edit "msgstr" strings and leave "msgid" untouched as a reference.
-untouched as a reference.
-If the comment has a "fuzzy" string it means
+If the comment has a "fuzzy" string it means gettext tried to guess the
-gettext tried to guess the translation, but it will not use it.
-Remove the
+translation, but it will not use it.
+Remove the fuzzy qualifier and change the
-fuzzy qualifier and change the "msgstr" string.
-Note that if the "msgid" has
+"msgstr" string.
+Note that if the "msgid" has new-lines you need to match them
-new-lines you need to match them too.
-Refer to the gettext manual for further
+too.
+Refer to the gettext manual for further information.
-information.

 Once you are ready to test your translation, run: